 - To avoid Early Childhood Caries (dental decay), cups should only contain water, NEVER sweetened or carbonated beverages

-- To avoid complications related to dental decay and dentition formation, toddlers should only utilize a leak-free cup for short defined periods, like during a snack or mealtime
+- To avoid the complications of dental decay and dentition formation, toddlers should only utilize a leak-free cup for short periods

-- It is also recommended that parents offer children a real cup whenever possible
+- Offer children a real cup whenever possible

 It is critical to consider spout design and ADA concerns.
 However, we still feel that sippy cups can have a place in your baby gear collection, at least on a limited basis.
 As long as your toddler practices with a standard cup, a sippy can be a useful addition to your parenting arsenal to keep things clean.
 Some of the options in this roundup have a hard spout, so you should only let children use them while sitting down or stationary to avoid potential injuries.
 You might also consider using them only with children who've mastered standing and walking just to be safe.

 Once you determine if you need a transition cup, or a toddler sippy (based on age), then you are ready to narrow the cup field.
 Considering key features can help you choose the best option for your child and goals.
 All of the options we recommend in this review are good, but one is likely a better fit depending on your needs.